 The Keystone Project embraces the radical call of the gospel to suffer and sacrifice for the fulfillment of the Great Commission.
-We reject what has been called the “prosperity gospel” as a false and harmful teaching.
 We affirm the 2010 Lausanne commitment to “walk in simplicity, rejecting the idolatry of greed.”

 A Personal Invitation to Faith

 My Personal Journey of Faith.
 Being raised in a very devout family, I attended church and performed the religious duties and sacraments of our faith.
 I had an awareness of God and a hunger to know Him, but I did not know how.
 Despite praying and trying to do good, my questions about God and truth remained unanswered, and my search continued until I was a student in college.
 There, I met Jesus Christ.
 In a powerful and transformational moment, I had a personal encounter with Him through His word, the Bible.
 I did not “see” Him with my eyes, but He filled my heart with His love and presence.
 I gave my life to Him, and He gave His life to me.
 In that moment, I made no demands of God, no deals, no conditions.
-I demanded no proof from Him because I knew Him in a personal way I had not before.
 I received Him and all that He had for me.
 "But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name" (John 1:12).

 Perhaps you are like I was—something deep within you tells you there is a God, a magnificent, loving, and perfect being who is the source, the sustainer, and the significance of all things.
 You know that somehow it is only through Him that you will discover the true meaning of your life.
 I found this Being through the simplicity of faith, not through a plan of salvation, or education, or apologetic debate, or reasoning, or philosophy, or through church rituals and attendance.
 God has made all human beings equally capable of faith.
 And He has chosen to make Himself known to all who call upon His name in faith.
 Faith is the ultimate choice, to choose to believe what God has done and what God has spoken about you.
 Faith does not live by what it understands or what it sees, but by what it chooses.
 I chose to believe in Jesus Christ.